 Meet the folks behind the scenes:

 Bethany has raised a family of 4 boys and a husband in Puerto Armuelles over the past 10 years.
 She has witnessed the decline of the town since the pull-out of the Chiquita Banana Company and has a strong desire to see Puerto become a vibrant town again.
-Bethany is an active community resident who was responsible for organizing a group to get the Las Palmas pool renovated and re-opened to the public, as well as heading up numerous organizations and community events.
+Bethany is an active community advocate who was responsible for organizing a group to get the Las Palmas pool renovated and re-opened to the public, as well as heading up numerous charity organizations and community events.
 She also helped initiate neighborhood watch groups, bringing the residents and local police together.
 Bethany was crucial in getting the idea of “Visit Puerto Armuelles” off the ground and has many useful connections and unique insight into what’s happening around town.

 Dr. Carbono is a local Panamanian with a long family history in Puerto Armuelles.
 He is most recently known as the owner of the popular beachfront restaurant “Don Carlos”, which was started by his late father.
 Alberto has been very active in the building and restoration of the beachfront park called Malecon, where the statue of Tomas Armuelles is located just to the north of the famous banana pier.
 He is a wealth of information and photos about the history of Puerto Armuelles and it will be fun piecing it all together for you to enjoy!

 As always, we welcome news, stories, photos, calendar postings, real estate listings, and advertising from our readers!